0xProject/0x-monorepo/python-packages/sra_demos/README.md

-## 0x-demos
+## 0x-sra-demos

-Demonstrations of using the 0x python packages.
+Demonstrations of using the python 0x Standard Relayer API client.

 Read the [documentation](http://0x-demos-py.s3-website-us-east-1.amazonaws.com/)